Quantum Correlation Analysis Software

 The QuCoa software includes an integrated scripting language ("STUPSLANG") that eanbles users to create new analysis procedures or customize existing ones.
 The QuCoa software can also be remotely controlled via a dedicated TCP/IP protocol.

-This is the initial release.
-Note: the software is protected by a hardlock and will not work without it.
+This new versions also suppors the MultiHarp 160 for data acquisition.
+Note: the software is protected by a USB dongle and will not work without it.

 |Supported number of markers for coincidence counting||up to 4|